Recruitment of Students as Research Subjects

-In some cases, faculty researchers may wish to use their own students as research subjects.
+If an instructor examines student learning in their classroom for the sole purpose of learning how to improve instruction, this work does NOT need to go through IRB review.
+However, in some cases, faculty researchers may wish to use their own students as research subjects.
 Because the status relationship between faculty and students raises ethical concerns about coercion and undue influence, the UW-Parkside Institutional Review Board provides guidance for researchers who deem it necessary to use their students as research subjects.
 The IRB will consider the following factors when reviewing such research requests:

 - The research must present minimal risk to subjects.

 - Because participation in a research project should always be voluntary, students must be given the option of whether to participate or not.